Flora

 Salix fragilis

 The Crack Willow is a medium-sized tree which is rare in the Donau-Auen National Park but found in the softwood riparian forests of the Danube wetlands and in damp meadows.
 It is called "crack" willow because its twigs break off easily at the base.
-Is more likely to occur as hybrid form with the White Willow.
-Thrives on deep soils with a good supply of moisture.

 More Information